 University of Ottawa

 The university has put in place general procedures to minimize risk on its portfolio of CFI-funded projects.
 It has invested time and effort to implement measures to identify, prevent and monitor significant risks.
 The nature and extent of the university’s oversight activities are tailored to the risks of each project.
 For example, various meetings are held by the Strategic Project Management Group to review and monitor project status and major milestones, paying particular attention to projects that have been previously identified as higher risk projects.
 Steering committees are put in place and project managers are assigned to manage larger and more complex projects.
 For example, in the case of the Advanced Research Complex (ARC), an enhanced oversight structure was put in place to monitor the project, namely the ARC Steering Committee which reported directly to the university’s administration committee.
 The risk management office was also involved in the oversight of this project.
-This new facility would allow the university to house exciting leading research efforts and take the research to the next level — a high profile and high priority project with a heightened risk level.

 The university reviews its processes and practices regularly to ensure that they continue to be appropriate and commensurate with the level of risk.